 Once the shells are baked and piping hot, serve family style in the casserole dish or spoon portions into wide shallow bowls.
 Serve with extra sauce on the side if desired, and of course extra grated Parmesan cheese.

-Stuffed shells freeze well.
+If you have leftovers, stuffed pasta shells freeze well.
 Place potions in small airtight containers and cover with extra sauce to keep them moist.
 Label and date the containers before freezing.
+Stuffed pasta shells last for about 3 months properly frozen.
+Check out this handout for tips on how long food lasts.

 The safest way to thaw is over night in the refrigerator.
 Don't thaw on the counter as that is not food safe.
 If the container is air tight and water tight, submerge the container in cold water, changing the water every 30 minutes until thawed.

-If you are not GF, use wheat pasta shells.
-If you are gluten-free, use brown rice lasagna (this brand is my favorite) and make lasagna rolls instead of jumbo shells (or use GF manicotti).
+If you are not GF, use jumbo wheat pasta shells.
+If you are gluten-free, use brown rice lasagna (this brand is my favorite) and make lasagna rolls instead of jumbo shells or use GF manicotti.

-Cook the noodles cooked and trimmed to 6″- 6 ½″.
-Place ¼ cup of the filling on one end and roll.
+Cook the noodles and trim to 6″- 6 ½″.
+Place no more than ¼ cup of the filling on one end and roll.
 Place in the casserole laying flat, top with sauce and bake.
-I call these lasagna ruffles.
+It works with wheat lasagna noodles as well if you can't find jumbo shells.

 More Pasta Recipes

-For a filling recipe with spinach, try this one.
+For a stand alone filling recipe with spinach, try this one.

 📖 Recipe